Palau: Environment

 Palau has a history of strong environmental conservation.
 For example, Ngerukewid and the surrounding area are protected under the Ngerukewid Islands Wildlife Preserve, which was established in 1956.
 While much of Palau remains free of environmental degradation, areas of concern include illegal dynamite fishing, inadequate solid waste disposal facilities in Koror, and extensive sand and coral dredging in the Palau lagoon.

 As with other Pacific island states, rising sea level presents a major environmental threat.
 However, according to the Emissions Database for Global Atmospheric Research average carbon dioxide emissions per person were 60 tonnes in 2019, the highest in the world, and mostly from transport.
 Inundation of low-lying areas threatens coastal vegetation, agriculture, and an already insufficient water supply.
 Wastewater treatment is a problem, along with the handling of toxic waste from fertilizers and biocides.

-One species of saltwater crocodile, Crocodylus porosus, is indigenous to Palau, occurring in varying numbers throughout the mangroves and in parts of the Rock Islands.
+One species of saltwater crocodile, Crocodylus porosus, is native to Palau, occurring in varying numbers throughout the mangroves and in parts of the Rock Islands.
 Although this species is generally considered extremely dangerous, there has only been one fatal human attack, on 28 December 1965, in Palau in modern history.
 This attack led to a crocodile eradication program and trade in crocodile hides that ran into the 1980s.
 A management and conservation program running since the 1990s has led to a stabilization of the Palauan crocodile population.

 On 5 November 2005, President Tommy E. Remengesau Jr. took the lead on a regional environmental initiative called the Micronesia Challenge, which would conserve 30% of near-shore coastal waters and 20% of forest land by 2020.
 Following Palau, the initiative was joined by the Federated States of Micronesia, the Marshall Islands, and the US territories of Guam and Northern Mariana Islands.
 Together, this combined region represents nearly 5% of the marine area of the Pacific Ocean and 7% of its coastline.

 Palau contains the Palau tropical moist forests terrestrial ecoregion.
 It had a 2019 Forest Landscape Integrity Index mean score of 8.09/10, ranking it 27th globally out of 172 countries.
 The country is vulnerable to earthquakes, volcanic activity, and tropical storms.